-For a visual breakdown of the Reebok Nano X1, check out my video review below.
+For a visual breakdown of the Reebok Nano X1, check out my video review above.
 Also, make sure you check out the TF2 cross-training shoe calculator to find your perfect pair of training shoes.

 Who Should Invest In the Reebok Nano X1?

-If you’re a lifter that wants versatility and decent stability with your training shoe, then I think the Reebok Nano X1 is worth it for you.
+If you’re a lifter who wants versatility and decent stability with your training shoe, then I think the Reebok Nano X1 is worth it for you.
 This model features Reebok’s Floatride Energy Foam midsole which accommodates moderately loaded lifting, versatile training, and shorter runs fairly well.

 Thus far, I’ve trained up to 525 lbs in this model and have only noticed a little compression.
 Is it my favorite cross-training shoe for maxing out and training heavy?
 Not necessarily, but I do think it will work just fine for most folks who want to train moderately heavy in this shoe.